MrYsLab/python_banyan/docs/example2.md

 Being able to set a component's parameters using command-line options allows the user to change a component's behavior.

-To demonstrate, we will take the existing simple echo client.
-The code will be modified to allow the user to do the following via the command line.
-Enter the Backplane IP address, the publisher and subscriber port numbers, the number of messages to send to the server, the process name to display on the banner, and the loop time.
+To demonstrate, we will use the existing simple echo client.
+The code will be modified to allow the user to do the following via the command line:

+* Specify the Backplane IP address
+* Specify the publisher and subscriber port numbers
+* Specify the number of messages to send to the server
+* Specify a process name to display on the banner
+* Specify the loop time

 This example allows the user to specify, none, one, or any combination of parameters, allowing maximum flexibility.